schctl/VertexEngine/.github/CONTRIBUTING.md

 * Implicit casts should be done as such: `(foo)bar`.
 * All variables, and arguments are in the `snake_case`.
 * Static and private member variables must be prefixed with `s_` and `m_` respectively, and be followed by its name in `PascalCase`.
-* All classes, structs, and enum classes are in the `PascalCase`.
+* All classes, structs, functions, and enum classes are in the `PascalCase`.
 * All macros are in the `UPPER_CASE_SNAKE_CASE`.
 * Macros must be indented.